New UFO Film - God Versus Aliens - Suggests Life May Be A Computer Game Controlled By Aliens

-NEW UFO DOCUMENTARY GOD VERSUS ALIENS - NOW STREAMING ON TUBI looks into whether life is just a simulation designed and controlled by Extra Terrestrials. extra terrestrial AI may form a kinship with human AI and bypass humanity altogether!”
+NEW UFO DOCUMENTARY GOD VERSUS ALIENS - NOW STREAMING ON TUBI & AYOZAT looks into whether life is just a simulation designed and controlled by Extra Terrestrials.

 It's called Simulation Theory and suggests that life is basically some sort of computer game.
 The Swedish philosopher Nick Bostrom proposed this in 2003 and it even has Elon Musk as a believer - he states that the odds of us actually living in a "real" physical reality are a billion to 1!